Welcome to Fuck Yeah Markdown

 What’s a Markdown?

 It’s actually just “Markdown,” and it’s a plain-text syntax for document markup built by John Gruber.
 It takes plain text and magically makes it into perfectly-formed HTML.
-It’s simple and intuitive, and once you learn 6 or 7 basics, you’re off and running (additional/alternative documentation at TUAW).
-Thanks to Fletcher Penny and his MultiMarkdown project, you can even create beautiful PDF’s and LaTeX documents.
+It’s simple and intuitive, and once you learn 6 or 7 basics, you’re off and running.
+Thanks to tools like Fletcher Penny's MultiMarkdown project or Pandoc, you can even create beautiful PDF’s and LaTeX documents.
 If you’re so inclined, you can turn Markdown into a Word file… without ever having to use a word processor.
+Marky uses Pandoc for conversions.

 What’s a Markdownifier?

 That one actually gets the singular article.
 It’s a tool that goes in the opposite direction, turning HTML into Markdown.
-It uses the Readability algorithm to determine what part of the page is actually of interest, cutting out the ads and comments and such.
+It uses the Readability algorithm to determine what part of the page is actually of interest, cutting out the ads, menus, comments, and such.
 What you get back is a plain text representation of the page, ready for adding to any text-based note taking application, or just storing in text files on your disk.
 Sometimes it doesn’t work.
 I’m just letting you know.

 I’m scared, can I just stick with HTML instead?